-As you likely recall, Walt Disney World suspended sales of all Annual Passes during its closure.
+As a quick recap, Walt Disney World suspended sales of all Annual Passes during its closure.
 However, the Annual Pass program at Walt Disney World did not end when the parks reopened nor were outstanding APs terminated.
 Many APs proactively cancelled their passes and requested refunds.
 Upon reopening, sales of new Annual Passes were “paused” while renewals were allowed.

 Back when the new Annual Passes were announced, Walt Disney World stated: “Please note as we continue to manage attendance to provide a great experience for everyone, at any time, Annual Passes may be unavailable for purchase.”
 It’s now been almost 18 months, and APs are still “temporarily unavailable,” at least for the most part.

 Sales of Walt Disney World’s three most expensive Annual Passes are all currently paused.
-This means that the Disney Pirate Pass, Sorcerer Pass, and Incredi-Pass are all unavailable for purchase and have been for over a year.
+This means that the Disney Pirate Pass, Sorcerer Pass, and Incredi-Pass are all unavailable for purchase and have been for well over a year.
 Only the lowest-level Disney Pixie Dust Pass, which is available exclusively to Florida residents and valid only on weekdays, remains available for new sales as of right now.

 Per Walt Disney World: “We are pausing new sales of select Annual Passes.
 All current Passholders can renew into any of our four pass types – at their renewal rate – and continue to visit using their pass.
 We will continue to evaluate the return of new sales for these passes.
 Please check back for the latest updates.”